DeveloLongScript/MHSF/CONTRIBUTING.md

 ## Clerk
 > [!CAUTION]
 > Clerk is no longer optional.
-If Clerk is not setup, you *will* get a `Non-authenticated environments are disallowed on this origin.` error.
+If Clerk is not setup, you *will* get a `Non-authenticated environments are disallowed on this origin.` error on the frontend.
+> You may be able to modify/test API endpoints as long as they do not require accounts.

 If you want to test out accounts, [you must create an Clerk key from their website.](https://clerk.com) Set the following variables in the .env.local file: